-ZSL has been chosen by the Financial Times (FT) as its 2019/20 Seasonal Appeal charity partner.
+ZSL is the Financial Times' chosen charity partner for this year’s Seasonal Appeal.
 With the illegal global wildlife trade reaching unprecedented levels, the FT Appeal will shine a light on ZSL’s ground-breaking efforts to detect, deter and disrupt wildlife trafficking and to work with local communities, business and governments to reduce poverty and protect endangered species.

 Dominic Jermey, ZSL Director General, said: “With support from the FT, we can step up our fight against one of the biggest threats to wildlife today.
 It’s not just elephants, rhinos and tigers being driven to the brink of extinction, but seahorses and salamanders are under pressure too.
 In partnership, ZSL and the FT can share stories of communities on the front line, shine a spotlight on species in crisis and push the illegal wildlife trade to the top of the business, social and political agendas.
 We are delighted to have been chosen and cannot wait for the appeal to begin.”